AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXDocument/LoadFromFile.md

 CAEXDocument.LoadFromFile Method
 ================================
-AutomationML 2.1 APICreate a CAEX document with content, loaded from a file.
+Create a CAEX document with content, loaded from a file.
 The schema version of the CAEX document is set accordingly to the SchemaVersion-Attribute of the CAEXFile object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)